nbarbettini/little-aspnetcore-book/chapters/conclusion/README.md

 # Conclusion

 Thanks for making it to the end of the Little ASP.NET Core Book!
+If this book was helpful (or not), I'd love to hear your thoughts.
+Shoot me your comments via Twitter: https://twitter.com/nbarbettini

+## How to learn more

-There's a lot more to ASP.NET Core can do that couldn't fit in this short book, including
+There's a lot more that ASP.NET Core can do that couldn't fit in this short book, including

-* building RESTful APIs and microservices
+* Building RESTful APIs and microservices
-* using ASP.NET Core with single-page apps like Angular and React
+* Using ASP.NET Core with single-page apps like Angular and React
 * Razor Pages
-* bundling and minifying static assets
+* Bundling and minifying static assets
 * WebSockets

+There are a number of ways you can learn more:

+* **ASP.NET Core documentation**.
+The official ASP.NET Core documentation contains a number of in-depth tutorials covering many of these topics.
+I'd highly recommend it! http://docs.asp.net

+* **ASP.NET Core in Action**.
+This book by Andrew Lock is a comprehensive, deep dive into ASP.NET Core.
+* **Courses on LinkedIn Learning and Pluralsight**.
+If you learn best from videos, there are fantastic courses available on LinkedIn Learning (including some by yours truly) and Pluralsight.
+If you don't have an account and need a coupon, send me a message on Twitter.
-I write about many of these topics on my blog: https://www.recaffeinate.co
+* I also write about ASP.NET Core and more on my blog: https://www.recaffeinate.co

-The official ASP.NET Core documentation also covers these topics, and more: https://docs.asp.net

 Happy coding!